St Paul's Presbyterian Church, Spring Hill: Heritage listing

 St Paul's Presbyterian Church was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-St Paul's Presbyterian Church, constructed 1887-89, is significant historically for its association with the work of the Presbyterian Church in Queensland, and in particular, as evidence of the Creek Street congregation's anticipation of playing a prominent role in Queensland Presbyterianism.
+St Paul's Presbyterian Church, constructed 1887–89, is significant historically for its association with the work of the Presbyterian Church in Queensland, and in particular, as evidence of the Creek Street congregation's anticipation of playing a prominent role in Queensland Presbyterianism.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 It is important in demonstrating the principal characteristics of 19th century Gothic church design in Queensland: it remains substantially intact, and is one of few churches in Queensland to fully realise the "gothic" style in stone.
 In addition, St Paul's is significant for its early pipe organ, stained glass and swung bell.

 The place is important because of its aesthetic significance.

-The place has considerable landmark quality and aesthetic appeal, and makes a strong aesthetic contribution to both the Spring Hill townscape and the skyline along St Paul's Terrace.
+The place has considerable landmark quality and aesthetic appeal, and makes a strong aesthetic contribution to both the Spring Hill townscape and the skyline along St Pauls Terrace.
 It remains an integral element in a cohesive ecclesiastical precinct formed with the adjoining church hall and boundary fence.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

-It also has historical significance as the origin of the name of a principal Brisbane street, St Paul's Terrace – indicative of a wider community association with the church as a Brisbane landmark.
+It also has historical significance as the origin of the name of a principal Brisbane street, St Pauls Terrace – indicative of a wider community association with the church as a Brisbane landmark.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 St Paul's is important as a major example of the ecclesiastical work of former colonial architect FDG Stanley.